We use UPS & Fedex for fast and reliable shipping.

 Have you ever thought about using tea cups that were used by ancient people to drink tea?

-Later on, some art institutes also thought it was a good idea to drink tea with these antique Jianzhan, and followed suit.
+Later on, some art institutes also thought it was a good idea to drink tea with these antique Tenmoku, and followed suit.

-Today, more and more people are starting to use old Jianzhan for drinking tea.
+Today, more and more people are starting to use old Tenmoku for drinking tea.

-To get back on track, these old Jianzhan need to go through a certain cleaning and disinfection process before use.
+To get back on track, these old Tenmoku need to go through a certain cleaning and disinfection process before use.

 Taiwanese people used to use baking soda for cleaning, but this method is not popular anymore.
 Nowadays, people mostly use 84 disinfectant for cleaning.